sazzy4o/applicationinsights-cloudflareworkers/README.md

 ```

 ## Webpack

-If you are using webpack you need a plugin to load package properly (there is an issue with how webpack handles .mjs files).
+If you are using webpack you might need change config to load package properly.

+### Alternative 1 (Recommended)
+Use `webpack-modules` plugin

 ```
 npm i --save-dev webpack-modules